lucfudo/ml_portfolio/README.md

 Clone this repository to your local machine.
 In the root directory of the project, run :
 ```
+docker-compose build
 docker-compose up
 ```

 Once all services are up and running, navigate to http://localhost:3000 in your browser to access the anime application.

 ## Services
+### **ml_pipeline**
+This is where we create the first notebook to get information about the data and make assumptions to choose the best model with the best hyperparameters to build the most effective machine learning algorithm to recommend anime.
+Password for jupyter is **pipeline**.

 ### **mlflow**
 MLflow is an open source platform for managing machine learning lifecycle, including experiment tracking, reproducible runs, and model sharing.